himewel/cartolafc/README.md

 Then, the containers of hadoop namenode and datanode, airflow scheduler, webserver and postgres will start.
 After some moments to start the services, you can check the web interfaces:
 - Hadoop Web UI: http://localhost:9870
 - Airflow Web UI: http://localhost:8080

+At the folder `notebooks` you see the exploratory analysis of the data separate by each year of the history data.
+The code developed there was used to form the classes of transforms implemented with the factoring `airflow/include/transform_factory.py`.